-Have you ever had something bad happen to you, and for a while after it occurred you cannot seem to get over it?
+Have you ever had something terrible happen to you, and for a while, after it occurred, you cannot seem to get over it?
 You think about it all the time.
 You talk to other people about it.
 You look through photos and documents and anything else that reminds you of the event.
 Keep in mind that this isn't a good memory that you keep bringing up, either.
-This is likely something that has caused you to pain on many levels.
+This is likely something that has caused you pain on many levels.
 A divorce can be like this.

-To start today's blog I wanted to hammer home the lesson that I finished off yesterday's blog post with: leave your divorce in the past.
-Do not attempt to sort through its aftermath in an unhealthy way.
+To start today's blog, I wanted to hammer home the lesson that I finished off yesterday's blog post with: leave your divorce in the past.
+Please do not attempt to sort through its aftermath in an unhealthy way.
 Yes, you can and should reassess how you treat other people and how you allow yourself to be treated.
-Yes, you should be talking to your kids about how they are doing and figuring out how you need to parent them alone and with your ex-spouse in a co-parenting role.
+Yes, it would help to talk to your kids about how they are doing and figure out how you need to parent them alone and with your ex-spouse in a co-parenting role.
 These are healthy reactions to divorce.
 What you do not need to be doing is constantly going over the entire divorce with a fine-tooth comb.
 Talk about picking at a scab.

-When negotiating the terms of your divorce- don’t use your children as a means to negotiate
+When negotiating the terms of your divorce- don't use your children as a means to arrange.

 Parents on both sides of divorce can use their children as bargaining chips.
-For instance, if you are the parent who is going to have primary custody of the kids it would be tempting for you to try and offer your spouse more time with the kids in exchange for a greater amount of child support.
+For instance, if you are the parent who will have primary custody of the kids, it would be tempting for you to try and offer your spouse more time with the kids in exchange for a more significant amount of child support.
 Many parents fear losing time with their kids over a divorce and therefore losing part of their relationship, as well.
-This motivates parents to make deals that are no in their best interests to gain more time with their children.
+This motivates parents to make deals not in their best interests to gain more time with their children.

-While a negotiation in a divorce case is about many things, the fact is that if you are making negotiation decisions based on things that are not in your child’s best interests then you should rethink your negotiation strategy.
+While a negotiation in a divorce case is about many things, the fact is that if you are making negotiation decisions based on things that are not in your child's best interests, then you should rethink your negotiation strategy.
 Essentially what you are doing is sending your kids out to your ex-spouse in exchange for money.
 Go back and re-read that last sentence one more time.
 Does that feel right to you?
-I didn’t think so.
-If you need more child support than what your spouse is offering, then you need to justify what you are asking for and then make a concession to him or her from someplace else in the divorce.
+I didn't think so.
+If you need more child support than what your spouse is offering, you need to justify what you are asking for and then make a concession to them from someplace else in the divorce.

-On the other hand, if you are the parent who does not expect to be named as the parent who has primary conservatorship over your child then you are in a position where you may want to push for split custody with your spouse just to pay less in child support.
-This is although you work a job where your hours are unpredictable, and your children stand to spend just as much time with your parents/babysitters than they do with you.
-You can push for this, delay the end of your divorce and stress everyone out just to pay less in child support.
+On the other hand, if you are the parent who does not expect to be named as the parent who has primary conservatorship over your child, then you are in a position where you may want to push for split custody with your spouse to pay less in child support.
+Although you work a job where your hours are unpredictable, and your children stand to spend just as much time with your parents/babysitters as they do with you.
+You can push for this, delay the end of your divorce, and stress everyone out to pay less in child support.

 Again, you are not doing this to benefit your children.
-You know in your heart of hearts that your children would be better served to be with your spouse than a babysitter.
-However, sometimes good people let pride or other motivations get in the way when it comes to making decisions in a divorce.
+In your heart of hearts, you know that your children would be better served to be with your spouse than a babysitter.
+However, sometimes good people let pride or other motivations get in the way of making decisions in a divorce.
 That is what you will face in your divorce, as well.
-Do not lose sight of the fact that you need to keep your children’s interests at the forefront of your divorce.
-Negotiate with their best interests in mind and you will not falter in your divorce.
+Do not lose sight of the fact that you need to keep your children's interests at the forefront of your divorce.
+Negotiate with their best interests in mind, and you will not falter in your divorce.

-This one goes out to all the mothers out there who have not been paid child support by their ex-husbands.
-Yes, sometimes the shoe is on the other foot and fathers can be put into a position where they are not paid the child support that is ordered to them.
-However, for the most part, it is mothers who are left holding the bag for fathers who do not pay the child support on time, in full or both.
-This can be frustrating and scary since it is likely that you depend on that child support to pay bills for yourself and your household.
+This one goes out to all the mothers out there whose ex-husbands have not paid child support.
+Yes, sometimes the shoe is on the other foot, and fathers can be put into a position where they are not paid the child support that is ordered.
+However, for the most part, mothers are left holding the bag for fathers who do not pay the child support on time, in whole or both.
+This can be frustrating and scary since you will likely depend on that child support to pay bills for yourself and your household.

 Yes, the failure to pay child support is not a good thing.
-Yes, your ex-husband is putting your kids in a bad position if they cannot do certain things or get things that they need because their father is not paying child support.
-This is a bad position all the way around.
-The failure to pay child support is rarely due to negligence or bad faith on the part of an ex-husband.
-Rather, your ex-husband is probably going through a difficult time financially due to the loss of a job or his hours at work being cut back.
+Yes, your ex-husband is putting your kids in the wrong position if they cannot do certain things or get something they need because their father is not paying child support.
+This is a false position all the way around.
+The failure to pay child support is rarely due to negligence or bad faith in an ex-husband.
+Instead, your ex-husband is probably going through a difficult time financially due to losing a job or his hours at work being cut back.

 Final thoughts on how to handle your divorce and post-divorce lives

 You can't avoid these realities once you begin the divorce.
 However, you can prepare yourself and your children for them.
-You can also take into account the things to avoid that we have been discussing for the past few days.
-Do not think that your family will avoid these issues for any reason.
-I can tell you from having worked with many families in your position that you all are not going to be the exception to this rule.
-However, that does not mean that you have to undergo some sort of herculean efforts to protect your family.
+You can also consider the things to avoid that we have been discussing for the past few days.
+Do not think that your family will prevent these issues for any reason.
+I can tell you from having worked with many families in your position that you all will not be the exception to this rule.
+However, that does not mean that you have to undergo some strenuous efforts to protect your family.
 You only need to resist the temptation to do harmful things.
-Failing to act in some ways is more powerful than acting in others.
+Failing to act in some ways is more powerful than working in others.
 That is what I hope you all have picked up on over the last few days in reading our blog posts.